Butler vs. Buffalo: Odds, spread, over/under - December 5

 Butler vs. Buffalo: Odds, spread, over/under and other Vegas lines - December 5

-The Buffalo Bulls (1-7) will look to halt a five-game losing skid when visiting the Butler Bulldogs (6-2) on Tuesday, December 5, 2023 at Hinkle Fieldhouse.
-This game is at 8:30 PM ET on Fox Sports 1.
+The Buffalo Bulls (1-7) will be attempting to end a five-game losing skid when hitting the road against the Butler Bulldogs (6-2) on Tuesday, December 5, 2023 at Hinkle Fieldhouse.
+It airs at 8:30 PM ET on Fox Sports 1.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Butler vs. Buffalo matchup.
+In this article, you will find odds and spreads for the Butler vs. Buffalo matchup across multiple sportsbooks.

 Butler vs. Buffalo Game Info